 In 2003, David Watson, an ecologist in New South Wales, undertook what would become a 5-year study to determine mistletoe's relationship with forest ecologies.
 He began with a standard inquiry: What would happen if mistletoes disappeared altogether?
 In this case, though, it wasn't a rhetorical question.
-Watson and his team actually removed mistletoe from 17 woodlands, then waited three years to compare them with two other study groups: 11 woodlands where it still grew, and 12 woodlands where it never grew.
+Watson and his team actually removed mistletoe from 17 woodlands, then waited three years to compare them with two other study groups: 11 woodlands where it still grew and 12 woodlands where it never grew.

 Viscum album colonizing a row of trees.
 Konstancin-Jeziorna, Poland.
 Photo by: Albert Jankowski.

 Dr. Watson hoped that the results would indicate that mistletoes conferred at least some benefit to the woodlands, and he wasn't disappointed.
-Not only are mistletoes helpful, they are "keystone" species that hold the ecosystem together.
+Not only are mistletoes helpful, they are a "keystone" species that hold the ecosystem together.

-In the woodlands from which mistletoes were removed, a third of bird species had disappeared, as well as many mammals and reptiles.
+In the woodlands where mistletoes were removed, a third of the bird species had disappeared, as well as many mammals and reptiles.
 Not only are mistletoes an important food source for canopy-dwellers who forage its seeds, they are also a critical source for life on the forest floor.
 This confused Dr. Watson until he realized that the plant's parasitism made it quite useful.
 Being a parasite, mistletoes are casual about the nutrients they absorb.
 Unlike the host plant, a mistletoe will drop its leaves while nutrients are still in them, and they shed leaves more frequently than non-parasites.
-Thus fallen leaves are a fantastic food source for forest creatures year-round.
+Thus, fallen leaves are a fantastic food source for forest creatures year-round.